The Ultimate Guide to Successful Seed Starting with Seed Trays

 -

-Clean trays between uses to prevent disease.
+Wash trays in between to avoid disease.

 -